 2. What Does A 7-Day Rehab Programme Involve?

-For individuals who do not wish to or do not have the time to take part in a lengthy program, there is the option of a 7-day rehab which begins with a detox.
+For individuals who do not wish to or do not have the time to take part in a lengthy programme, there is the option of a 7-day rehab which begins with a detox.
 Once this is over, you will be given an introduction to the various therapies that are on offer.

 Once the seven days are over, you will be encouraged to return to take part in these therapies as part of your ongoing recovery.
-However, the main point of this shorter program is for physical wellbeing and detox.
+However, the main point of this shorter programme is for physical wellbeing and detox.